Pixboost/pixboost-js/README.md

 [Background images](https://css-tricks.com/almanac/properties/b/background-image/) are often used for hero banners or in cases where you need to put content on top of an image.

-Below is a simple example of hero banner:
+Below is a simple example of a hero banner:

 ```html
 <style>